Keith Vincent Garner: Community involvement

 Garner has marked out his life and work by commitment to the wider community.
 This began as a young person when in 1972 he initiated and organised a world record attempt on a group singing marathon.
-This raised a significant amount of money to assist work amongst those in need across the world.
 The record was broken over the weekend of 29–30 July 1972.
-In August 2015, as Garner's appointment as Superintendent/CEO of Wesley Mission was extended by the Wesley Mission Council until at least 2020, he said he saw this as the "third phase" of his tenure.
+In August 2015, as Garner's appointment as Superintendent/CEO of Wesley Mission was extended by the Wesley Mission Council until 2020, he said he saw this as the "third phase" of his tenure.
 The first five years marked his arrival and accumulative understanding of Wesley Mission's rich heritage, present complexity and potential for future development.
 The following five years he interpreted as building bridges: strengthening relationships and earning the trust of service partners; the third and final five year phase was defined by growth.
 "Our Word and deed integration is critical in moving forward," he said in a message to congregations.

-Through his role at Wesley Mission, Garner was closely involved with welfare and service provision to the aged, families, the unemployed and homeless, those experiencing financial stress, addictions and personal crises.
+Garner has been closely involved with welfare and service provision to the aged, families, the unemployed and homeless, those experiencing financial stress, addictions and personal crises.
 His contribution was recognised with his inclusion in the Government's Australia 2020 Summit in 2008.
 He was a director of the Community Council for Australia, a peak body for Not for Profit agencies.

 Garner was until December 2020 a board member of the major religious organisations’ group SEIROS (The Study of the Economic Impact of Religion on Society).
 This Board was formed to commission sociological and econometric research to demonstrate the contribution that organised religion makes to Australian society.
-From the outset it has been exploring the time and money that the typical Australian spends on voluntary philanthropy.
-From its scoping study in July 2013 prepared by Deloitte Access Economics, SEIROS is making significant progress and the group includes representatives of most of the major religious organisations in Australia.
-SEIROS’ goal is to provide reliable peer-reviewed sociological and econometric data which will inform the Australian Government and public about the important and positive role that religious institutions play in Australian society.